APS-IH / February 2009

 If the proposed guardian has insufficient finances to hire an attorney, or the proposed guardian is unwilling to hire an attorney because the ward’s estate lacks sufficient funds to reimburse the proposed guardian, there may be options the APS specialist can recommend to the proposed guardian.
 All options are not available in all counties.
 Possibilities the APS specialist may suggest the proposed guardian pursue include:

-• referring the proposed guardian to legal aid services;
+• -seeking legal aid services;

 The APS specialist documents the: